TezzStrom/pm1-gamers-corner/README.md

 - Sign-up to game nights via a form.

-- Vote for upcoming weeks games.

 ### User stories

 #### As a site owner
 - I want to increase attendence to game nights.

 - I want to send invitations to the attendees via email for easy administration.

-- I want to involve attendees in deciding which games to play through voting.

 #### As a user